Week Three

 Week Three Theme: Building a Bigger “We”

-This week will look at how we can continue to expand the “we” that we currently consider to be “us” to a larger, more diverse and more profound WE.
-Building “a bigger we” is about certainly about creating more partnerships and a larger sense of community across lines of human difference so that we might realize equity and justice.
-And this is also the destination of our work.
-If we truly understood ourselves to be connected to all other beings, human and more-than-human, and acted accordingly on a daily basis, we would be in a different place.
-Some might say
+This week we will look at how we can continue to expand the “we” that we currently consider to be “us” to a larger, more diverse WE.
+Building “a bigger we” is certainly about creating more relationships and partnerships and a larger sense of community across human differences.
+This is also the destination of our work so that we might know equity and justice.
+If we truly understood ourselves to be connected to all other beings, human and more-than-human, and acted accordingly on a daily basis, we would be in a much different place.
+So how might we go about